UCSB-CCS-CS/F13-CS1L/ProjectOverviews/masoug.md

 * Begin adding state machines to the balls and players.
 * Start adding lives and ball possesion statistics.

+This is the "point of no return" for the project: Past this point, there's really no turning back.
+All "failures" after this point would cause the project to convert to the AppEngine state.
+So I'll be assessing the situation at this point to see if I should consider switching projects to a more manageable one.
+This is also the point at which if I think the game will not make its goals, then
+I'll switch my project to the pathtracer.
+This is the scary part ;)

+####Networking (Week 5)####
+Networking will be tricky.
+Irrlicht is a C/C++ library yet I really want to use python's twisted API.
+So this week will be to check the feasability of networking.
+I'm thinking of running a Twisted server that tells each client when to start/stop the game and the ip addresses of all the other players.

-_NOTE_: If for a given week that most but not all requirements are met, then those requirement(s) may be moved to the next week.
+_NOTE_: If for a given week that most but not all requirements are met, then those unmet requirement(s) may be moved to the next week.

 ***
 ***